hapijs/catbox/README.md

 * `partition` - the partition name used to isolate the cached results across different servers. (required)

 ##### Mongo Specific
-Defaults are in parentheses after option.
 * `host` - the cache server hostname.
-(127.0.0.1)
+Defaults to _'127.0.0.1'_.
 * `port` - the cache server port.
-(27017)
+Defaults to _'27017'_.
-* `username` - when the mongo server requires authentication (undefined)
+* `username` - when the mongo server requires authentication.
+Defaults to no authentication.
-* `password` - used for authentication (undefined)
+* `password` - used for authentication.
-* `poolSize` - number of connections to leave open that can be used for catbox (5)
+* `poolSize` - number of connections to leave open that can be used for catbox.
+Defaults to _'5'_.

 ##### Redis Specific
-Defaults are in parentheses after option.
 * `host` - the cache server hostname.
-(127.0.0.1)
+Defaults to _'127.0.0.1'_.
 * `port` - the cache server port.
-(6479)
+Defaults to _'6479'_.

 ##### Memory Specific
 This is an experimental engine and should be avoided in production environments.
 * `maxByteSize` - Sets an upper limit on the number of bytes that can be consumed by the total of everything cached in the memory engine.
-Once this limit is reached no more items will be added to the cache. (undefined)
+Once this limit is reached no more items will be added to the cache.
+Defaults to no limit.

 #### Client Interface